 As this inconvenient truth became apparent, obfuscation over the science increased.
 By the start of this year, more and more people were asking whether the EU had committed itself to biofuels before the science on them was settled.

 A PALM PROBLEM

-The studies at the center of the email debate are meant to help clarify that confusion.
+The studies at the centre of the email debate are meant to help clarify that confusion.
 They form part of an EU-sponsored strategy report that should provide the most detailed look yet at the complex global interactions between farming, biofuels and climate change.

 The report, which will draw on work by researchers from Italy to Washington, is due later this year.
 But according to one of the studies that will feed into it, “many decades may be needed before the initial...carbon losses are compensated by the savings due to greater biofuel use.”

 Not only are forests already being felled to grow biofuel crops, but fragile peatlands are also being drained, particularly in Indonesia, to make way for palm trees.
-That will create even bigger problems as the peat oxidizes, releasing massive amounts of carbon dioxide.
-One report, published in 2008 by the EU’s Joint Research Center, said that if just 2.4 percent of European biodiesel came from palm oil grown on former peatlands, the entire climate benefits of EU biodiesel would be wiped out.
+That will create even bigger problems as the peat oxidises, releasing massive amounts of carbon dioxide.
+One report, published in 2008 by the EU’s Joint Research Centre, said that if just 2.4 percent of European biodiesel came from palm oil grown on former peatlands, the entire climate benefits of EU biodiesel would be wiped out.

 Palm oil currently accounts for 4-5 percent of Europe’s biofuels mix.
 Most of that still comes from non-peatland sources and ends up in food and cosmetics.
 But Europe’s demand for biofuels will treble over the next decade to meet the 2020 target.
 Could Europe be knowingly fuelling global warming under the guise of fighting climate change?